mahesh-0103/Data_Pipeline_Tracker/README.md

 This is a professional, end-to-end Machine Learning Operations (MLOps) dashboard built to automate the data processing, model experimentation, and deployment lifecycle for predictive models.

-The application is designed for stability and efficiency on cloud hosting platforms (like Railway/Render).
+The application is designed for stability and efficiency on cloud hosting platforms (like Railway or Render).

 ![Architectural Diagram of Data Pipeline Tracker](architectural_diagram.png)